pmozil/pandoc_resume/markdown/resume.md

     I am also familiar, but not profficient with:
     **Measure theory**,  **algebraic topology** and **Distribution theory**.

--   **Parsing and automata**: I have experience with creating ASTs and using them to efficiently process user input.
+-   **Parsing, automata and compilers**: I have experience with creating ASTs and using them to efficiently process user input.
     I have created an AST builder and a regex engine.
-I have also worked with YACC.
+I have also worked with YACC,  LLVM and clang's libraries for creating compiler plugins.

 -   **Machine Learning:** I have experience with Machine Learning.